BBD-JavaLevelUp/JBE/README.md

 ## Running the Client with Pre Built JRE
 1. Download the latest release
 2. Run the run.bat file, if on Windows
-3. If not on Windows, run the command ".\jre\bin\java" -jar client.jar" in the folder
+3. If not on Windows, run the command ".\jre\bin\java -jar client.jar" in the folder